 Newborn Groups meet once a week for 12 weeks, at the same time each week, for two hours per session.

 You can register for a daytime or evening group.
 Daytime groups may be in the morning or afternoon, and are for one parent per family.
-For evening groups, parents can attend as a couple, or individually.
+In evening groups, parents can attend as a couple or individually.

 Newborn Groups are offered in King and south Snohomish Counties.
-You will be matched with a group of 7 to 12 families who live in your part of town.
-The first meeting is held in the leader's home, and then group members host the other meetings in their own homes, so the location rotates each week.
+You will be matched with a group of 7 - 12 families who live in your part of town.
+The first meeting is typically held in the leader's home, and then group members take turns hosting.
+The location rotates each week.

 The program fee is $150* if one parent will participate or $200* for two parents from the same household.
 Once you've been placed in a group and accept that placement, you will receive your invoice via email.
 Payment in full is expected before you attend the first meeting of your group and is non-refundable.

 Reduced Fees for South Snohomish County Residents: Thanks to a generous grant from the Verdant Health Commission, families who live in the Public Hospital District 2 boundaries qualify for a reduced program fee. >> Find out if you are eligible.

 PEPS is committed to serving every family who wishes to join our community.
 We happily provide financial assistance, supported by our generous donors.
 Scholarships are income-based, and typically cover amounts equal to 25%-75% of program fees, with full scholarships in special situations.
 So, even if you don't think of yourself as "low income," if the regular fee is going to be a stretch for you financially, please .

 You may request a scholarship at any time or wait until you’ve been placed in your Newborn group.
 We are happy to answer any questions about our financial aid process, please contact Cari Morales at firstname.lastname@example.org.

-You can also attend a While You’re Waiting Drop-In Session, which offers a chance to get your questions about PEPS answered and to meet other parents and start making connections now.
+You can also attend a While You’re Waiting Information Session, which offers a chance to get your questions about PEPS answered and to meet other parents and start making connections now.